xxxxbrandieeee/close-reading-analysis/README.md

 ### Experimental Conditions

-Participants (N = 400) were randomly assigned to one of three conditions:
+Participants (N = 400) were recruited via Prolific as lay readers, and were randomly assigned to one of three conditions:

 | File | Condition | n |
 |---|---|---|